3willows/3willows/README.md

 Hi!
 I am a full-stack developer (Javascript/MERN).
 You can read about my journey into web development in the 2020s [here](https://3willows.github.io).

-Currently focused on building [html-css-export-word](https://github.com/3willows/html-css-export-word), an [npm package](https://www.npmjs.com/package/html-css-export-word) offering a rough and ready way to convert CSS-styled HTML to Word.
+Recent projects include [html-css-export-word](https://github.com/3willows/html-css-export-word), an [npm package](https://www.npmjs.com/package/html-css-export-word) offering a rough and ready way to convert CSS-styled HTML to Word.
 For my research into similiar tools already in existence, see this [StackOverflow answer](https://stackoverflow.com/a/78373506/19767032).

 Here is a quick [interactive demo](https://3willows.github.io/html-css-export-word-demo/).